0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/Letter Dispair.md

 ---
+Category:
-Category: Web
+  - Web
 Difficulty: Easy
 Platform: HackTheBox
-Retired: false
 Status: 3.
 Complete
-Tags: RCE, code-review, php-code-injection, php-mail()-RCE, webshell
+tags:
+  - RCE
+  - code-review
+  - php-code-injection
+  - php-mail()-RCE
+  - webshell
 ---
 >[!quote]
 > *A high-profile political individual was a victim of a spear-phishing attack.
 The email came from a legitimate government entity in a nation we don't have jurisdiction.
 However, we have traced the originating mail to a government webserver.
 Further enumeration revealed an open directory index containing a PHP mailer script we think was used to send the email.
 We need access to the server to read the logs and find out the actual perpetrator.
 Can you help?*